ruby-community/ruby-community/README.markdown

 * Database creation: `rake db:migrate`
 * Database initialization: `rake db:seed`
 * Some data resides in db/data.
 You can load it using `psql -f`.
 Take a look at db/data/README.markdown.
-* How to run the test suite: no test suite so far
+* How to run the test suite: no test suite so far.

+If you also want to test the private section, you have to additionally do:

+* add "127.0.0.1 ruby-community" to your /etc/hosts (it can be on the same line as "127.0.0.1 localhost", e.g. "127.0.0.1 localhost ruby-community").
+* go to your github profile > applications, there click the "Developer applications" tab, then hit the "Register new application" button.
+* Fill out "Application Name", "Homepage URL", "Application Description" with whatever you want, they do not matter.
+* Fill out "Authorization callback URL" with "http://ruby-community:3000/users/auth/github/callback".
+* Update your config/secrets.yml with Client-ID (github_app) and Client Secret (github_secret) which github shows you.
+* Restart your server and open it as "http://ruby-community:3000/" in your browser (NOT as "http://127.0.0.1:3000" or "http://localhost:3000/, the login will not work there").

 Take also a look at the "Contribute" section below.